soffes/blog/published/2012-07-16-behind-cheddars-server/behind-cheddars-server.markdown

 ---
-title: Behind Cheddar’s Server
+tags:
+- development
+- ruby
-categories: development ruby web
+- web
 ---

+# Behind Cheddar’s Server

 So, [tech doesn't matter](http://samsoff.es/posts/cheddar-lessons-so-far).
 Tech is interesting though.
 Here's some of what I use to make Cheddar's server.
 A lot of Cheddar is on the server.
 I've spent way more time writing Ruby than writing Objective-C when it comes to Cheddar.